bezalel001/pleoxpensify/pleoxpensify/README.md

 ### How to run the app

 - Clone the project respository and cd into the root directory: `cd pleoxpensify`
-- On your terminal, from the root `cd backend/api && npm install && npm start` to run the backend api
+- From the root directory `cd backend/api && npm install && npm start` to run the backend api
-- Open a new tab on your terminal, and from the project root directory `cd pleoxpensify && npm install && npm start`
+- Open a new terminal window.
+From the root directory `cd pleoxpensify && npm install && npm start` to run the React app
 - Press 'y' and enter